Mysten Incubation

 devstack apply

 Both commands accept --config <path>, --network <name>, --app <name>, --stack <name>, --state-dir <path>, --json, and --verbose.
-Only up accepts --renderer tui|plain|silent.
+Only up accepts --renderer tui|plain|silent, --from-snapshot <name-or-id>, --snapshot-cache <name>, and --snapshot-stale warn|block|clean-start.
+The default snapshot stale policy is warn.

 Inspection commands